mauza/seekout/README.md

 Installation
 ------------

-You can install seekout via pip (well not yet but hopefully soon):
+You can install seekout via pip:

 ```
 $ pip install seekout